danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ```

 <aside class="markdown-aside">
 The Heroku docs have the complete list of <a class="markdown-link" href="https://www.heroku.com/dynos">Dyno Types</a>.
 Notice the steep price increase from Basic to Standard.
 This is the cost of the convenience of a PaaS.
 Although with consistent improvements in deployment tooling such as <a class="markdown-link" href="https://kamal-deploy.org/">Kamal</a>, it may be possible to get this convenience at a lower price.
-Perhaps a blog post for another day.
 </aside>

 ## Terminal Visual Cues